fake-news-detector/extension/CONTRIBUTING.md

 ```

 It should fire up firefox for you, now go to `facebook.com` or `twitter.com`, sign in and scroll to see it working on some news.

+## Tech Stack

+The main languages of the project are Elm and JavaScript.
+Elm is used for building the UI elements and comunication with the [API](https://github.com/fake-news-detector/api), while JavaScript is the glue for injecting Elm on the pages and accessing WebExtensions functions.

+If you don't know Elm, don't worry, you can contribute without it, but if you want to know more, the best place to start is the [official guide](https://guide.elm-lang.org/).

+For styling, we use [style-elements](http://package.elm-lang.org/packages/mdgriffith/style-elements/latest), a different but easy-to-learn way to style your UI, that takes advantage from Elm's type safety.
+You can read [this guide](https://mdgriffith.gitbooks.io/style-elements/content/) to learn more.

+The JavaScript code is vanilla ES6, with pretty standard libs (mocha, webpack, babel).

+Also, the Fake News Detector uses WebExtensions, which is the new standard for developing cross-browsers extensions.
+You can learn more about it from the [Mozilla Docs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), they have a couple nice examples that makes it easy to learn.

 ## Testing